mehul77970/app/README.md

 # Shadfin -> App

 # This project is not dead!
 Hi all, things have gotten a little more busy lately, but rest assured I have not given up.
 In my free time I'm working on a compose multiplatform app for shadfin.
-This change while lenghthy, will provide a better UI, Android & iOS apps, and a better more cohesive experience on ALL platforms.
+This change while lengthy, will provide a better UI, Android & iOS apps, and a better more cohesive experience on ALL platforms.
 Thank you for putting your trust in me, and as always have a good day.

 ## Disclaimer
 This contains the source code for the web app.